kenbrant1/Timewave_Synthesizer/README.md

 How to run:

-- The seven-stringed synthesizer can be found in the "timewavesynth7" files
+- Choose "timewavesynthu" or "timewavesynthi" file to run

-- The three-stringed synthesizer can be found in the "timewavesynth3" files
+- There is the 7-stringed synthesizer and the 3-stringed synthesizer to choose from

 - Simply evaluate the file in Supercollider IDE to run the synthesizer.
 Instructions can be found at the top of the file.